ryansenn/torchless/README.md

 # torchless
-I'm building an inference engine from scratch that runs large language models directly from their raw weights.
-This project is educational meant to learn LLM inference at a deeper level.

-The first phase focuses on achieving a working inference pass for the [Mistral 7B model](https://huggingface.co/mistralai/Mistral-7B-v0.1), and the second phase will focus on performance improvements.
+Torchless is an LLM inference engine built from scratch

 # Roadmap